-Effective Date Supersedes Dec 22, 2016 Issuing Authority Office of the Executive Vice President Responsible Officer Michael Liebowitz
+Effective Date Supersedes Dec 22, 2016 Issuing Authority Executive Vice President Responsible Officer Senior Director, Insurance and Enterprise Risk Management

 Note: For employees covered by a collective bargaining agreement (“CBA”), please also refer to the applicable CBA for any provisions on workers’ compensation benefits.
 Nothing set forth in this Policy shall be construed to impede, infringe, or diminish the rights and benefits afforded under a CBA.
 Should this Policy conflict with any of the provisions of a CBA, the CBA shall prevail.